Covid-19: Impact on commercial contracts – France

 The interpretation and application of force majeure clauses by French courts is made on a case-by-case basis and depends heavily on the wording of the contractual clause under consideration and the specific facts of the case.
 Thus, it should be noted that, under French law, parties drafting a force majeure clause can deviate from the statutory definition in Article 1218.
 They may, for instance, (i) choose to widen or narrow the definition of what constitutes force majeure (e.g., by agreeing to forego the requirement of lack of foreseeability), (ii) decide to include a list of events which will automatically be considered as force majeure events regardless of whether or not they fulfil the criteria of Article 1218, or (iii) modify the effects of the force majeure (e.g., by introducing a duty to renegotiate the agreement).

 The question of whether an event such as an epidemic or a global pandemic will qualify as force majeure mainly depends on the wording of the force majeure clause in question.
-If the clause does not expressly mention pandemics or epidemics as covered events (or, alternatively, does not exclude them), French courts will look at whether the event otherwise falls within the contractual definition of force majeure provided by the parties.
+If the clause does not expressly mention pandemics or epidemics as covered events (or, alternatively, does not exclude them), French courts will look at whether the event otherwise falls within the contractual definition of force majeure provided by the parties (see, for instance, the two decisions mentioned in the discussion of question 2 above).
 If the contract does not include a definition of force majeure, French courts will turn to the statutory definition provided at Article 1218 of the Civil Code (see question 2 above).

 It should be noted that while force majeure clauses are in principle valid under French law, they may be voided in specific cases where they introduce a significant imbalance between the parties’ rights and obligations.
 This particularly applies to consumer contracts (Article L.212-1 of the French Consumer Code), but may also be the case in contracts concluded between professionals (Article L.442-1 of the French Commercial Code) or in pre-formulated standard contracts (Article 1171 of the French Civil Code).
 A party could also attempt to challenge a force majeure clause on the basis of Article 1170 of the Civil Code, pursuant to which a contractual provision will be deemed unwritten if it deprives a party’s essential obligation of its substance.